Who Is Responsible for Maintaining Condo Building Windows and Doors?

 Windows and doors are structural elements that we often take for granted— until, of course, one becomes damaged.
 Then we become painfully aware of how much we depend on them to prevent unauthorized individuals from entering our building or to shield us from harsh weather.

 But who is responsible for replacing windows and doors in a condo building?
 How do you know which windows and doors are private property and which are common elements?
 And when should you turn to your condo board or management company?

-We receive questions like these from our Catalyst condo residents on a regular basis, and so we thought it might be helpful to dive a little deeper into the topic.
+We receive questions like these from our Catalyst Condo Management Ltd residents on a regular basis, and so we thought it might be helpful to dive a little deeper into the topic.

 Let’s get right to it!

 Are Windows and Doors Considered Common Elements in Condominiums?

 For the most part, yes.
 The Alberta Condominium Property Act states that all windows and doors located on the exterior walls of a unit are the responsibility of the condo board— even if the windows and doors are solely used by the unit in question.

 There is an exception to this rule, however.
 Condo buildings built before September 1, 2000 may be exempt from this regulation, as this is when the Condominium Property Act was amended.